Mahindra Bolero

-The Mahindra Bolero is a SUV produced by Mahindra & Mahindra since 2000.
+The Mahindra Bolero is an SUV produced by Mahindra & Mahindra since 2000.

 History and Design

 The basic design is based on the Mahindra Armada Grand.
 The first-generation Bolero was equipped with a Peugeot 2.5 L IDI engine which produced 76 PS, although turbocharged versions with or without an intercooler were also available, raising power to 101 or 95 PS respectively.
 The second generation was released with slightly modified exteriors (a larger grille being the most obvious change) and the major change was the engine, a 2.5 L in-house turbocharged direct injection diesel engine from Mahindra with an output of 72 PS.

 In September 2011, the third generation Bolero was released, with a more thoroughly re-designed front with jewelled headlamps.
 In India it is powered by the 63 PS M2DiCR diesel engine with a "soft turbo", mated to a five-speed transmission.
 This latest engine meets the Bharat IV emissions standards.

 On 6 October 2025, a facelift was unveiled alongside the Bolero Neo, featuring a redesigned grille, new fog lights, new color and new alloys.